 Although touched by the songs, McCartney was initially wary about adding to them.

 I'd never heard them before but she explained that they're quite well known to Lennon fans as bootlegs.
 I said to Yoko, 'Don't impose too many conditions on us, it's really difficult to do this, spiritually.
 We don't know, we may hate each other after two hours in the studio and just walk out.
 So don't put any conditions, it's tough enough.
 If it doesn't work out, you can veto it.'
 When I told George and Ringo I'd agreed to that they were going, 'What?
 What if we love it?'
 It didn't come to that, luckily.

-Free As A Bird had its premiere on BBC Radio 1 on the morning of 20 November 1995.
-It was released in November 1994 on Anthology 1, and as a single in December.
-The 7″ was backed with Christmas Time (Is Here Again), while the CD single also contained versions of I Saw Her Standing There and This Boy.
+Free As A Bird had its première on BBC Radio 1 on the morning of 20 November 1995.
+It was released on Anthology 1 the same day, and as a single in December.
+The 7" was backed with Christmas Time (Is Here Again), while the CD single also contained versions of I Saw Her Standing There and This Boy.

 The song was the first new recording released by The Beatles since The Long And Winding Road in 1970.
 It received mixed reviews, with many commentators judging it a pale imitation of their 1960s work.